 First, write out how you see your remote team’s workday and create a manual for the work.

 Prepare online training documents for remote interaction.
-You can record videos or screencasts for the team members so that they understand what programs and platforms they will have to work in with the rest of the team.
+Then distribute them for the team members so that they understand what programs and platforms they will have to work in with the rest of the team.

 7. Assign a mentor to a new employee